realm/jazzy/ObjectiveC.md

 This usually means the `clang` flags are malformed in a way that is ignored by `libclang` but not by the Swift Objective-C importer.

-One easy way to do this is by passing `-I` without a path, for example `--build-tool-flags ...,-I,-I,Headers`,....
+One easy way to accidentally do this is passing `-I` without a path, for example `--build-tool-flags ...,-I,-I,Headers`,....

 This also sometimes happens if you are frequently switching back and forth between some Swift / Xcode versions -- it's a bug somewhere in the Apple tools.
 The bad state goes away with time / reboot.

-# Problem: Swift API versions have `Any` instead of the type name
+# Problem: Swift API versions have `Any` instead of type name

 Jazzy finds the Swift version of an Objective-C API using the SourceKit `source.request.editor.open.interface.header` request on the header file that